Long Island Brussels Sprout

 A semi-dwarf, heirloom variety that produces self supporting stems full of delicious sprouts; high yields of small, sweet and crunchy sprouts, perfect for sautéing, baking, or try them roasted along with bacon

-Long Island Brussels Sprout is an annual vegetable plant that is commonly grown for its edible qualities.
+Long Island Brussels Sprout is an annual vegetable plant that is typically grown for its edible qualities.
 The small round dark green tightly-wrapped heads of foliage are usually harvested from early to late fall.
 The heads have a sweet taste and a crunchy texture.

 The heads are most often used in the following ways: